 Integrated study of dramatic literature and theatre history from Romanticism to Modernism, examined in the context of important cultural trends of these periods.
-Prerequisite: THEA 275 or permission of the instructor.
+NOTE: General Honors Course.
+Prerequisite: THEA 275.

 THEA 374 - History and Literature of the Theatre IV 3 hours